How to Budget a Bathroom Makeover

 The bathroom makeover is certainly no rainy day fund project but at the same time it is not something you want to throw endless amounts of money at.
+This will guide you on how to budget a bathroom makeover.
 Before settling down on any design specifics, set down your budget specifics.
 This will ensure you don’t break the bank while you still get the look you want.

 In 2005, the average expensive bathroom renovation ran about $26,000, however you do not have to spend that much.
 It is merely a starting point so you understand the reality behind completely redoing a room of the house.
 Aside from this, take into account how much longer you expect to stay in the house.
 If it’s where you’re planning to grow old, spend the money on what is comfortable for the family.
 On the other hand, if you’ll only be there a little while longer, invest in things that will increase the value of the home.